dafacto/esd-fyi/_reasons/02_dao.md

 intro: Lock your ESD in the DAO to earn ESD during expansion.
 ---

-When the ESD protocol is in expansion, i.e. the TWAP is greater than $1, 77.5% of new emissions are awarded to people who have staked—or “bonded”—some ESD in the DAO.
+When the ESD protocol is in expansion—i.e. the TWAP is greater than $1—77.5% of new emissions are awarded to people who have staked—or “bonded”—some ESD in the DAO.
 The APR on bonding rewards has been as high as 3,500%!

 Here’s how it works: